Joseph Holland (actor)

 Joseph Holland (August 30, 1910 – December 28, 1994) was an American actor of stage and screen who was principally known for his work in the theatre.
 Active on Broadway from 1935 through 1957, he was particularly admired for his performances in the plays of William Shakespeare.
-He was notably a founding member of John Houseman and Orson Welles's Mercury Theatre in 1937; performing the title role in Shakespeare's Julius Caesar for the first play mounted by that company.
+He was notably a founding member of John Houseman and Orson Welles' Mercury Theatre in 1937; performing the title role in Shakespeare's Julius Caesar for the first play mounted by that company.
 During that production he was seriously wounded by Welles, in the role of Brutus, who stabbed him in the chest and arm with a steel knife in the famous Act 3 Scene 1 betrayal.
 After a month of recovery, he returned to the production.
 Holland went on to create roles in original works by playwrights Maxwell Anderson, Lindsay and Crouse, Elsie Schauffler, and Robert E. Sherwood.
 He worked periodically on television as a guest actor from 1949 through 1961 on a variety of programs, and appeared in a minor supporting role in the 1958 film Rally Round the Flag, Boys!.